ben5962/android_plug_new_audio_format/README.md

 # mediaplayer or exoplayer documentation
 the android audio stack is considered understood in this documentation.
-I just found details about specific classes of both projects.
+I just found details about specific classes of both projects. pcm audio format (independantly of his caracteristics) seems to play a central role for soundcards, because it is the stream format outputted by android codecs.
 conclusion: I have to understand android audio stack

 # android audio stack documentation